iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 # Thanks for taking the trip through the Cosmos (network) with me!

 Woah, you made it this far?
 That's incredible — this is the end.
-See you in the next post! 🤗
+See you in another post! 🤗